 For example, if the logbook is wet, missing, or full or if the cache is damaged or just not there, you should notify the cache owner.

-What is a Muggle in Geocaching?
+What is a muggle?

 People who don’t geocache don’t know what you are doing.
 If they see you, they might get suspicious.
 Non-geocachers are called “Muggles”, a term made famous in Harry Potter, used to describe non-wizards.